go-rod/go-rod.github.io/context-and-timeout.md

 # Context and Timeout

 In Golang, we usually use [context](https://golang.org/pkg/context/) to cancel IO blocking tasks.
-Because Rod uses WebSocket to talk to the browser, literally all control signals Rod send to the browser are an IO blocking.
+Because Rod uses WebSocket to talk to the browser, literally all control signals Rod sends to the browser are IO blocking.
 The use of context is not special for Rod, it follows the standard way.

 ## Cancellation

-For example, we have a sample code like below, it simply creates a blank page and navigates it to the "github.com":
+For example, the code below creates a blank page and navigates it to the "github.com":

 ```go
 page := rod.New().MustConnect().MustPage("")